Undergraduate BSc (Hons)

 Facilities

-A £2.5million University investment and collaboration with GE Healthcare has resulted in the Centre for Medical Imaging at The University of Salford with unrivalled clinical and simulation facilities.
-The Imaging Facility comprises of the Revolution Maxima CT scanner, 2 Discovery static digital X-ray systems, Optima digital mobile X-ray system, 5 ultrasound scanners, and purchased through an alumni grant from Garfield Weston a Songraphe Pristina 3D full field digital mammography system.
+A £2.5 million University investment and collaboration with GE Healthcare has resulted in the Centre for Medical Imaging at The University of Salford with unrivalled clinical and simulation facilities.
+Our centre comprises of the Revolution Maxima CT scanner, 2 Discovery static digital X-ray systems, Optima digital mobile X-ray system, 5 ultrasound scanners, and purchased through an alumni grant from Garfield Weston a Songraphe Pristina 3D full-field digital mammography system.
 These are in addition to our existing digital intraoral and orthopantomography dental imaging systems and MedaPhor intelligent ultrasound simulators.
-Each modality has dedicated image processing and viewing workstations plus a large image viewing facility hosting 20 dual screen clinical quality workstations where images and data from all the imaging equipment can be viewed through the departments Picture Archive and Communication System (PACS).
+Each modality has dedicated image processing and viewing workstations plus a large image viewing facility hosting 20 dual-screen clinical quality workstations where images and data from all the imaging equipment can be viewed through the department's Picture Archive and Communication System (PACS).

 The extensive facilities along with a wide selection of imaging phantoms and Anatomage 3D anatomy and virtual dissection platform are used throughout teaching, learning, and assessment activities within our undergraduate and postgraduate programmes, and within research and continuing professional development provision.
 Elements of the equipment are utilised in the provision of clinical services in partnership with Trusts in the Greater Manchester region.